SoffieW/climate_repo/README.md

-unemployment
+Climate Analysis and Time Series Forecasting
 ==============================

-A mini project to learn how to use the cookiecutter data science project structure
+A project to investigate global temperature change and build time series forecasts using historical data and further climate variables.
 Project Organization
 ------------